 Notes and Restrictions:

 - Every J.D. and LL.M. student is eligible to receive up to $200 in funding.
+Funding for legal events will only be approved if the event is open to everyone.
 You can only receive funding once per academic year.
 If the amount you request is under the $200 maximum, you cannot re-apply for funding for a second conference to receive the difference.
 For example, if you apply for Student Services funding and only spend $50 at the conference, you will not be able to apply a second time to receive the remaining $150 that you did not spend.

 - Reimbursements are disbursed through Business Financial Services at UC Berkeley.
 The easiest way to collect your reimbursement is through CalCentral Electronic Funds Transfer (EFT).
-If you don’t have an EFT account set-up, we recommend you do so before submitting your reimbursement request materials as paper checks get lost in the mail.
+We recommend you set up an EFT account before submitting your reimbursement request materials.
+Paper checks are slow and can get lost in the mail.
 For information on setting up an EFT account visit the Student Billing Services page: http://studentbilling.berkeley.edu/eft.htm

 - Funding is non-transferrable.
 Each student can apply and be awarded up to $200 per year.
 Funding cannot be combined for group travel expenses.